sherryw94/travel-reopening/public/data/written/BE_international.md

 **Travel restrictions apply.** From June 15, 2020, travelers are allowed to visit countries in the European Union, including the United Kingdom, Switzerland, Liechtenstein, Iceland, Norway for holiday.

+The government has [banned travel](https://www.garda.com/crisis24/news-alerts/366151/belgium-authorities-ban-travel-to-areas-of-spain-france-and-switzerland-august-1-update-21) to areas of Spain, France, and Switzerland.

 For the most up-to-date travel information, refer to the [Immigration of Belgium](https://dofi.ibz.be/sites/dvzoe/EN/Pages/Travel-to-Belgium.aspx).